+7 (707) 051 22 20

 Prices for speech therapy sessions

 Single sessions and subscriptions for any course — the more sessions, the better the value.
-First assessment is free.
+The first assessment is free.

 From first contact to lasting skills — clear steps.

-We assess speech and communication levels, comprehension of spoken language, and behavior for free, observe during play, and discuss goals with parents.
+We assess speech and communication levels, comprehension of spoken language and behavior free of charge, observe through play, and discuss goals with parents.

 Individual plan

-We create a route tailored to the child: goals, methods (PECS, visual support), frequency — usually 2–3 sessions per week.
+We create a personalized plan for the child: goals, methods (PECS, visual support), frequency — usually 2-3 sessions per week.

 Sessions